hari255/Statistical-Analysis/README.md

 where:
 - \(\alpha\) is the intercept.
 - \(\beta_1, \beta_2, \ldots, \beta_n\) are the coefficients for the covariates \(X_1, X_2, \ldots, X_n\).
+---

 ## Nearest Neighbors Matching

-Nearest Neighbors Matching is used to match each treated user with a control user who has a similar propensity score.
-This helps to create a balanced dataset where the treatment and control groups are comparable.
+**Nearest Neighbors Matching is used to match each treated user with a control user who has a similar propensity score.
+This helps to create a balanced dataset where the treatment and control groups are comparable.**

+---
 ## Difference-in-Differences (DiD)

 **The Difference-in-Differences (DiD) method is a statistical technique used to estimate the causal effect of a treatment by comparing the changes in outcomes over time between a treatment group and a control group.
 Here's how to interpret the DiD estimates for clicks and conversions:**

 ```py
 did_clicks = (treatment['clicks_diff'].mean() - matched_control['clicks_diff'].mean())